webdevwithmatt/pokedex-api/README.md

 ```

-4. In the `jwt.verify` callback, check to see if `err` is defined/not null, and if so, send an error response:
+4. In the `jwt.verify` callback, check to make sure `err` is defined/not null, and if not, send an error response:

 `pokedex-api/api/routes/auth.js`
 ```javascript